IsuruVithanage/ConferenceHallMicSystem/README.md

-# ConferenceHallMicSystem
+# Overview
-Conference hall mic system using ESP32-WROOM-32 programming using C++ and Arduino IDE.
+IoT Conference hall mic system using ESP32-WROOM-32 for audio processing where IoT web app is used for volume controlling.